Developer Guide

 Expected: An error message indicating the type of error. -

-with at least 1 invalid parameter given and wherex
+iedit xwith at least 1 invalid parameter given and wherexis a valid index.

 Expected: An error message indicating the constraints of the invalid parameter.